-You will receive an auto-response and you will be asked to provide ALL of the following information in your request.
-This is because the team does not store or hold personal data so will need this information each time to process your request.
+Provide all of the information below, to enable us to deal with your order in full first time.
+We need this because the team does not store or hold personal data, so will need this information each time to process your request.

 If you are ordering on behalf of someone else, you also need to provide the following information:

 Once processed, you will receive a confirmation and your prescription should be available to collect at your nominated pharmacy within four working days.

 If the team need to contact you with any questions about your request, they will use the contact number you have provided.
 If they are unable to contact you, a reply email will be sent.

 The email inbox is monitored Monday to Friday (exc. bank holidays) between 8am and 5pm.

 If your request is urgent (required within 24 hours), then please call POD directly on the following number:

 Our call handlers are working extremely hard to answer all calls as soon as they possibly can.
 Your patience and understanding is appreciated.
 If you can, please email the team and keep the phone lines for patients who need them most.